 DISCUSSION

-Include a summary of conclusions and a take-home message for the generally informed reader in the DISCUSSION.

 The Scutellaria genus contains multiple species of plants which have been used extensively in traditional medicines.
-Flavonoids have been identified as the primary source of these plants’ medicinal effects, and a specific class of flavonoids, 4’-deoxyflavones, have been demonstrated to be mostly exclusive to the Scutellaria genus (Kato et al., 1992; V. M. Rao et al., 2009; Y. K. Rao et al., 2002).
-S. baicalensis is the most well studied Scutellaria species, and is known to accumulate 4’-hydroxyflavones in its aerial organs, and 4’-deoxyflavones in its roots (Q. Zhao, Zhang, et al., 2016).
+Flavonoids have been identified as the primary source of these plants’ medicinal effects, and a specific class of flavonoids, 4´-deoxyflavones, have been demonstrated to be mostly exclusive to the Scutellaria genus (Kato et al., 1992; V. M. Rao et al., 2009; Y. K. Rao et al., 2002).
+S. baicalensis is the most well studied Scutellaria species, and is known to accumulate 4´-hydroxyflavones in its aerial organs, and 4´-deoxyflavones in its roots (Q. Zhao, Zhang, et al., 2016).
 Aiming to further our understanding of the flavonoid biosynthetic pathway in S. baicalensis, multiple recent studies have demonstrated that this organ-specific accumulation pattern is a result of the differential expression of specialized enzyme isoforms (Q. Zhao et al., 2019; Q. Zhao, Zhang, et al., 2016).
 Although the biochemistry of S. baicalensis has been studied, it is unknown how well this biochemistry is conserved across the Scutellaria genus, which is presently known to contain more than 470 species (Yoonkyung and Kim, 2020).
 Thus, in this work, we chemically analyzed a diverse set of Scutellaria species with the goal of characterizing variation in metabolite accumulation across the genus, and identifying species with significant medicinal value and biotechnology potential.
 We first constructed a phylogenetic tree from chloroplast genome sequences for 51 species, and separated this tree into 5 clades.
 We then used the relationships described by this tree as a basis for comparison of metabolite profiles of these species.